RWS/studio-api-docs/apiconcepts/filetypesupport/extending_the_filter_component_builder.md

     return extractor;
 }
 ```

-***
+In this example, `SimpleTextExtensionPreTweaker` implements the new tweaker.

-where ```SimpleTextExtensionPreTweaker``` is the class that implements the new Tweaker that is being added.
+The filter framework does not support extending an extension or extending a filter template.
+Those approaches can produce unexpected results.

-Note that extending an extension and extending a filter template are not supported by the filter framework and can have unexpected results.
+The next example shows part of the `SimpleTextExtension` sample project.
+The class uses the `FileTypeComponentBuilderExtensionAttribute` attribute to enable the plug-in mechanism.
+Set the `OriginalFileType` property to the `FileTypeId` of the file type that you want to extend.
+For more information, see [Build the File Type Plug-in](build_the_file_type_plug_in.md).

-The next code shows part of the example (SimpleTextExtension) included with the sample projects.
-Note that the class has an attribute called ```FileTypeComponentBuilderExtensionAttribute``` to enable the plug-in mechanism.
-The property ```OriginalFileType``` must be set to match the FileTypeId of the FileType you wish to extend.
-Please refer to the [Build the File Type Plug-in](build_the_file_type_plug_in.md) topic for more information.
+## Full example

 # [C#](#tab/tabid-2)
 ```cs